devchallenges-io/web-project-ideas/README.md

 ### Project Ideas

-All projects are divided in:
+All projects are divided into:
 - **5 levels**: Beginner, Junior, Mid-level, Upper-mid, Senior
 - **Different paths**: e.g. Responsive Web Developer, JavaScript Developer, Frontend Developer,...

-Each project is designed to practice a recommended tech stack, but you are free to choose to work with anything.
+Each project is designed to practice a recommended tech stack, but you can choose to work with anything.

 **Link/Status**: If the project is ready in devchallenges.io, you should see a link to the project with designs, and resources to help you get started.
-Otherwise, `In Progress` means the project is being designed, empty means it has not been started.
+Otherwise, `In Progress` means the project is being designed, empty means it has not been created.

 #### Responsive Web Developer Path

-Responsive Web Developer Path is designed for you to practice HTML, CSS, and basic JavaScript.
-Once you are comfortable with these 3, you can practice with frameworks like Tailwind CSS, Bootstrap,... based on your need.
+This path is designed for you to practice HTML, CSS, and basic JavaScript.
+You can practice with frameworks like Tailwind CSS, Bootstrap,... based on your needs.

 | Project Name | Level | Recommended Tech | Link/Status
 | --- | --- | --- | --- |